ChurchApps/FreeShowWeb/src/routes/docs/scripture/+page.md

 Choose from over 200 bible versions from [API.Bible](https://scripture.api.bible/), or import your own local file from Zefania, OSIS, Beblia, or OpenSong in XML format.
 Search the web for available scriptures you can use (e.g. "XML Bible Download KJV"), make sure you have the proper rights to use them.
 In the center you can find all of the books, chapters and verses.

+## Template

+In v1.5.5 a new and better scripture system got introduced.
+The default templates will use it, the content is now structured with dynamic values.
+Any template set to "Scripture" mode _(click the small arrow at the right side)_ will show the possible values when you right click a textbox and click "Dynamic values".
+This allows you to have different styling for different parts in the same textbox or in a different textbox.

+For Collections a number can be added to the value, like this: **{scripture2_reference}**.
+You can use that to get just the name of a specific Bible, instead of all in one string.

 ## Search

 Start searching (<Key>CTRL/CMD + F</Key>) to quickly select any verse in the bible, it will auto complete the book name.
 Can be like this: **"John 1:1-4"**, or like this: **"Genesis 1:1-2+5"**, then press <Key>Enter</Key> to show in output.